 This course seeks to recruit teachers, teaching assistants, nurture group leaders and alumni and those from the wider community.
-The flexible delivery supports adults who may work, live internationally and wish to develop a further understanding of how best to support personal and social education within a range of settings and contexts.
+The flexible delivery supports adults who may work, live internationally, and wish to develop a further understanding of how best to support PSHE education within a range of settings and contexts.